 If you scratch a social reformer, he will likely bleed a plan for more government.
 For the easiest way to imagine the future is one miraculously converted to your own vision: happy people living in a world designed by you.
 How can you get the world to transform itself into your ideal world?
 Almost certainly you can only do it by force, because nobody gets to have their ideal world in the real world.
 Ideals suggest force, and that means government, for government is force.

-The narratives about governing that come down to us are mostly apologies by members of a governing elite.
-Occasionally they represent the visions of revolutionary activists who wish to conjure up a vision of a future government purged of the injustices of the present incumbents.
+The narratives about governing that come down to us are mostly apologies by members of a governing elite, a ruling class, or else the visions of revolutionary activists who wish to conjure up a vision of a future government purged of the injustices of the present Old Corruption.
 Those revered analysts, the contract theorists, constructed openly unhistorical and hypothetical narratives, like Plato in The Republic, about the best and the most just government.
-These special pleaders were careful to put a showroom shine on their plans for the rest of us.
+All these special pleaders were careful to put a showroom shine on their plans for the rest of us.
 Even the authors of The Federalist Papers, victors in a war of liberation, offered up a vision of government that was good for them and their revolution, rather than good for the inhabitants of North America in general.
 They took many of their ideas from a member of the French governing elite, the baron Montesquieu.

 Never mind government all gussied up for a ball by valets and ladies’ maids.
 What does government look like stripped of the adornments of the special pleaders, government reduced to its essentials?
 What does government look like before we have decorated it with the baubles of our dreams?
 Here is the short version.
 It is the work of retired politician Norman Tebbit, once a minister under Prime Minister Margaret Thatcher in the United Kingdom.